Makes 2 generous servings

 - Meanwhile, in a blender, add 40g of the fresh garden peas with a splash of water and pulse into a puree.

 - When the rice is tender, add the mint sprig.
-Remove from the heat and gently stir in the pea puree, fresh peas and most of the Parmesan cheese.
+Remove from the heat and gently stir in the pea puree, and fresh peas.
 Mix through, remove the mint sprig and season to taste with salt and pepper.

-- Serve into a bowl and dress with pea shoots, grated parmesan and a drizzle of mint oil.
+- Serve into a bowl and dress with pea shoots, and a drizzle of mint oil.